jeanbonlebon/Qwirk/README.md

 git clone git@github.com:jeanbonlebon/Qwirk.git (SSH)
 git clone https://github.com/jeanbonlebon/Qwirk.git (HTTPS)

-Find the path were the project was cloned, and open it with cmd.exe or the Node.js command prompt
+Find the path were the project was cloned, and open it with cmd.exe or the Node.js command prompt.

 Install the packages with **npm install**
 Install the BowerComponement with **bower install**